franBec/pollitoDev/content/en/blog/2023-03-11-course-review-012-devops-fundamentals.md

 | Does it meet expectations?                  | No                |
 | Is the instructor an expert on the subject? | I guess so        |

-**Personal score:** 4 / 5, is a nice intro to DevOps, but not much else
+**Personal score:** 4 / 5, is a nice intro to DevOps, but not much else.